graeme-lockley/my-playbook/README.md

-# my-playbook
+# My Playbook

-This document captures my development playbook.
+This document captures my playbook.

+Topics and themes covered in this playbook are:

+- Principles
+- Tooling
+- How to